DjampaKozlowski/cONTent/README.md

 cONTent is a tool-box allowing the analysis of ONT long-reads length and quality.

 cONTent is composed of 3 sub-programs:
 - extract : parse a read library and extract each reads' id, length and average phred quality.
 Then results are saved as tab-separated file with a '.content' extension.
-This tool is based on the nanoget (https://github.com/wdecoster/nanoget) developped by Wouter De Coster.
+This tool is based on the nanoget package (https://github.com/wdecoster/nanoget) developped by Wouter De Coster.
 - distribution : subsample read-librar(y/ies) and plot reads' quality as a function of the reads' length.
 Also compute basic statistics for these two measurments.
 NB : if several libraries are provided, individual plot and statistics will be generated for each library in addition to a global plot and table.
 - coverage : compute genome coverage using different length and quality cut-offs.
 Display the results as a heatmap.
-This program might be usefull to set minimal reads length and quality to reach a target genome coverage.
+This program might be usefull to set minimal reads length and quality cut-off to reach a target genome coverage.

 Programs usages and ouputs are extensively described below.